 backendAzureRmKey: infrax.tfstate

-The task supports automatically creating the resource group, storage account, and container for remote azurerm backend.
-To enable this, set the ensureBackend
+The task has deprecated support for automatically creating the resource group, storage account, and container for remote azurerm backend and will remove it in later versions.
+It was enabled with the ensureBackend

 input to true